The HIP & EPC - Facts & Fiction.

 All properties sold or let must have an EPC,

-A new requirement to provide an EPC rated D or higer to claim full FIT rate for Solar PV instalations- April 2012.
+A new requirement to provide an EPC rated D or higher to claim full FIT rate for Solar PV instalations- April 2012.

 Your estate agent or solicitor should inform you about the new rules, post the suspension of the HIP.

-Take note of this, home owners from Oct 1st 2008 are responsible for the Energy performance Certificate, you and your estate agent could both end up with a £200 fine.
+Take note of this, home owners and landlords from Oct 1st 2008 are responsible for the Energy performance Certificate, you and your estate agent could both end up with a £200 fine.

 Update to these laws include the following;

-DCLG intends to bring these changes into force on 6 April 2012.
-Further information and additional interim guidance will be issued shortly.
+DCLG intends to bring these changes into force on 6 April 2012 .

 Such as.